onderjan/machine-check/systems/machine-check-riscv/README.md

 ## Usage

-In addition to common **machine-check** executable arguments, the executable takes a flag specifying path to an ELF format file containing the program code: `--system-elf-file abc.elf` (or just `-E abc.hex`).
+In addition to common **machine-check** executable arguments, the executable takes a flag specifying path to a file in a little-endian ELF format
+that contains the program code: `--system-elf-file abc.elf` (or just `-E abc.hex`).

 ## Custom macros